AndreyKalashnik/vue-meetings-app/README.md

+## Description
-# SPA based on Vue.js front-end framework and Firebase cloud server engine.
+SPA based on Vue.js front-end framework and Firebase cloud server engine.
 App contains authentication and registration, alongside with basic CRUD and searching for data.

 ## Project setup